CodosaurusLLC/CodosaurusLLC.github.io/_posts/2000-01-01-Code-Katas.md

 let alone the One True Solution.&nbsp;
 Your mileage is practically guaranteed to vary, especially on matters of style.

-In fact, I'd _like_ to hear how you would have done it differently -- feedback is how one improves.&nbsp;
+In fact, I'd _like_ to hear how you would have done it differently &mdash;
+feedback is how one improves.&nbsp;
 What would you have done differently, and why?&nbsp;
 Would it be faster, clearer, more canonically Rubyish, or what?&nbsp;